 - Release Date: February 29, 2000

 Dead or Alive 2 was a visual and mechanical showcase that set new standards for the genre.
 Tecmo’s legendary fighter blended blazing-fast combat, intricate stage transitions, and one of the most fluid counter systems ever devised into a package that was as beautiful as it was brutal.
-On the Dreamcast, the game reached its true potential, delivering an experience that felt generations ahead of its time.
+Gameplay wasn’t just about flashy kicks and combos—it was about the art of the counter.
+DOA2’s signature system rewarded sharp timing and nerves of steel, turning every match into a tense exchange of attack, counter, and reversal.
+Add in multi-tiered arenas where fighters could smash each other through walls or off balconies, and you had one of the most dynamic 3D fighters of its generation.

 Why It's Worth Playing: With its stunning visuals, fast-paced combat, and innovative mechanics, Dead or Alive 2 wasn’t just one of the best fighting games on the Dreamcast—it was one of the best fighting games of its era, period.
 To this day, its legacy lives on, influencing the genre in ways that can still be felt in modern fighters.